 Have you been asked does ants fart?
 Ants are very successful species of insects that have existed for as long as we can remember.

-There are certain species that have yet to create detectable farts, while others, like termites, are known for producing a large amount of methane with their farts.
+Certain species have yet to create detectable farts, while others, like termites, are known for producing a large amount of methane with their farts.

 An estimated 12,130,000 metric tons of methane are emitted annually by termite farts.